Pulitzer Prize winner and author of The Poisoner's Handbook and The Poison Squad

-Deborah Blum is the Pulitzer Prize–winning author of five books, most recently The Poisoner’s Handbook: Murder and the Birth of Forensic Medicine in Jazz Age New York, which was named as one of the top one hundred books of 2010 by Amazon.
+Deborah Blum is the Pulitzer Prize–winning author of five books, including The Poisoner’s Handbook: Murder and the Birth of Forensic Medicine in Jazz Age New York, which was named as one of the top one hundred books of 2010 by Amazon.
 A highly acclaimed science journalist and former president of the National Association of Science Writers, Deborah is also co-editor of A Field Guide for Science Writers.
 Her work has been translated into more than a dozen languages, optioned for film, and has appeared in numerous publications, including The New York Times, Slate, The Washington Post, the Los Angeles Times, The Guardian, Discover, and Health.
 She also writes about chemistry and culture for the Public Library of Science at her blog, Speakeasy Science.

 Deborah is the Helen Firstbrook Franklin Professor of Journalism at the University of Wisconsin-Madison, where she teaches science writing, creative nonfiction, and literary journalism.
 Check out Deborah Blum’s Speakeasy Science blog here.

 Her latest book, The Poison Squad, is a thrilling account of the circumstances and personalities that created modern food safety standards in America, including the inimitable Dr. Washington Wiley.

 The Poisoner’s Handbook

 We take for granted our CSI-style world in which forensic scientists work hand in hand with police detections.
 But forensic science is an astonishingly new field—the first formal training in this country didn’t begin until the 1930s—and scientists didn’t really become powerful police allies until that time.
 Learn about the invention of forensic toxicology, the crusading scientists who changed the way we catch killers, and experiment yourself with being a 1920s forensic scientist determined to solve some of history’s most puzzling murder cases.